-Juicy big blueberries are the star in my new amazing gluten free blueberry muffins recipe.
-They are light and fluffy and nobody will know they are gluten free!
+Juicy, big blueberries are the star in my new amazing gluten free blueberry muffins recipe.
+They are light and fluffy; nobody will know they are gluten-free!
 These homemade gluten free muffins are the best gluten free muffins for breakfast!

 My kids love grabbing muffins as part of their breakfast.
 I don't always have time to bake my gluten free muffins from scratch, so as my son would say...make a few batches and freeze them!